★ Master County Hub ★ 15 Counties

 Every Arizona county… every city… every market.
 All in one place.

 About Arizona’s 15 counties: Arizona is the 14th most populated state and the 6th largest by area.
-The state projected past 7.7 million residents in 2026, with 97% of growth since 2020 coming from net migration.
-Maricopa County alone holds 4.65 million residents (nearly two-thirds of the state); Pinal County is the fastest-growing at 21.5% since 2020; Greenlee is the smallest at roughly 9,700 people.
+The state counts 7,623,818 residents (U.S. Census Bureau, July 1, 2025 estimate), with 97% of growth since 2020 coming from net migration.
+Maricopa County alone holds 4,650,000 residents (61% of the state); Pinal County is the fastest-growing at 21.5% since 2020; Greenlee is the smallest at 9,700 residents.
 Every county profiled in this Arizona Counties Real Estate hub has its own market dynamics, schools, employers, and climate.
-This hub is the launch pad.
+This Arizona 15 counties guide is the launch pad.
 Click into any county for the full breakdown.

 2026 Arizona Market Snapshot

 This snapshot tracks Arizona’s statewide market from January 1, 2026 forward.
 We update the numbers and the YTD trend chart below each month as new closed-sale data finalizes.
-Aggregate-source data typically lags 30 to 45 days, so the most recent verified monthly cut is March 2026 closings (published in early May).
-April 2026 closings populate by late May.
+Aggregate-source data typically lags 30 to 45 days, so the most recent verified monthly cut is May 2026 closings.
+June and July 2026 statewide totals are still consolidating and populate the moment they finalize.
 The chart below fills in as each month posts.

 State Median Sale Price